-Avnet Technical Analysis (NYSE:AVT)
+Avnet Technical Analysis (NASDAQ:AVT)

 Technical analysis is based on the study of past price and volume movements of a security with the help of technical stock charts or trading charts.
 The Avnet stock price data and volume are plotted in AVT stock charts and these trading charts form the basis of technical analysis.

 See Avnet bollinger bands, SMA - 200 day moving average, 50 day moving average and exponential moving averages.
 Technical analysis uses an approach for Avnet stock analysis that does not care for the fair value of a company but uses price and volume data only.

 Moving averages show the AVT stock price trend.
 The two most popular types of moving averages are the Simple Moving Average or SMA and the Exponential Moving Average or EMA.
 The 20 day moving average of $39.47 is above the last closing price of $38.75 and the 50 day moving average of $40.93 is above the last closing price of $38.75.
 The 10 and 20 day periods can predict short term moving average trends.

 Avnet Bollinger Bands

 Bollinger Bands were developed by the famous technical trader John Bollinger and are a measure of the volatility of a stock like the AVT stock.
 Avnet bollinger bands show that the stock price is $38.75, upper band is 40.71, lower band is 38.23, and the average is 39.47.

 Avnet Moving Average Convergence Divergence or MACD

 The moving average convergence divergence or MACD is a technical indicator which helps gauge the stock price trend, as the indicator is useful in understanding the strength, direction and momentum of the stock price.
 The Avnet MACD indicator can be used to identify bullish and bearish trends for the stock.